 - Truck hire, deposit, impound fees and extra charges.

 Any additional funds raised will go towards supporting XRWA in future actions, big and small, that are an essential part of building our movement for climate justice.

 It is simply not true that our economy needs fossil fuels.
 There are huge opportunities for clean jobs that will employ workers while keeping us safe.
 Stopping fossil fuel developments makes sense for the economy and the climate.

 We have a chance to work with other environmental organisations in WA to stop Woodside’s Scarborough project.
 There is intense public pressure to stop the development, and Woodside are on shaky ground.

-Scarborough will create four times as many emissions as the Adani coalmine.
+Over its lifetime, Scarborough will create more emissions than the Adani coalmine.
 This is a tragedy for people here and across the world.
 We demand that ordinary Western Australians as part of a Citizens’ Assembly make decisions on whether or not the Scarborough project is allowed to continue.